IBM/BlockchainEvents-CompositeJourney/README.md

 *Read this in other languages: [한국어](README-ko.md),[中国](README-cn.md),[日本](README-ja.md)*

+# WARNING: This repository is no longer maintained :warning:

+> This repository, which contains assets to run a Hyperledger Composer application, is not being actively maintained due to a shift to focus on Hyperledger Fabric.
+This repository will not be updated.
+The repository will be kept available in read-only mode.
+Refer to https://github.com/IBM/auction-events for a similar example.

 Welcome to Part 3 of the Hyperledger Composer Composite Pattern.
 This is a continuation of [Hyperledger Composer - Product Auction Network](https://github.com/IBM/BlockchainSmartContractTrading-CompositeJourney).
 This pattern shows how events can be emitted by Hyperledger Composer and subscribed by external applications.

 Audience level : Intermediate Developers